 I’m pretty certain he’ll come back to life.

 Okay, so when I posted a comment about my son playing football, I had to post this picture showing the courage he had going up against bigger kids.
 He’s in purple on the right, the other little guy on the team is on the left.
 If they can face real monsters (and to them, I’m sure these kids looked like monsters!)
 I can face doubt demons.

-Allison Brennan is a New York Times and USA Today bestselling author of twenty-four romantic thrillers and mysteries, including the Lucy Kincaid series and the Max Revere series.
-She lives in Northern California with her husband and five children.Read more
+Allison Brennan is a New York Times and USA Today bestselling author of nearly three dozen romantic thrillers and mysteries, including the Lucy Kincaid series and the Max Revere series.
+She lives in Northern California with her husband, five children, and assorted pets.Read more